JacopoOrlandini/parking_space_detection/README.md

 TO COMPILE AFTER
 ## Version 1
-  -filtering operation to clear the environment and enhance parking lines.
+  1. Filtering operation to clear the environment and enhance parking lines.
-  -Hough transformation to detect straight lines with some post-processing on line.
+  2. Hough transformation to detect straight lines with some post-processing on line.
 ## Version 2
-  - Detect lines intersection to create parking lot  (TODO)
+  1. Detect lines intersection to create parking lot  (TODO)